RTEMS/rtems-docs/c_user/multiprocessing.rst

     rtems_configuration_table \*configuration
     );

-where configuration is the address of the user’s Configuration Table.
+where configuration is the address of the user's Configuration Table.
 Operations on global objects cannot be performed until this component is invoked.
 The INITIALIZATION component is invoked only once in the life of any system.
 If